 In March, 2017, the spring of Ella's senior year at Gonzaga Prep high school, Ella was diagnosed with a form of cancer called “metastatic Ewing’s sarcoma” after presenting with a consistent cough that did not improve with treatments.
 Metastatic Ewing’s sarcoma usually occurs in the bones or soft tissue around the bones.
 It is a developmental pediatric tumor that is most common in 10 to 20 year olds.
 It is rare, with only around 250 new cases every year in the United States.
-Ella’s Ewing’s sarcoma is called “metastatic” as it had spread to other parts of her body.
 When originally diagnosed, Ella had approximately 20 tumors in her lungs, 2 in her pelvis, 1 in her right upper arm and 1 in her big toe.
 Ella underwent multiple lines of treatment with most of her care carried out here in Spokane at Sacred Heart’s Children’s hospital.
 She was enrolled in multiple clinical trials, including a trial at Texas Oncology in Dallas Texas in 2018-2019.

 Ella fought her illness just short of three years before she passed away peacefully in her sleep right before dawn on February 19, 2020 in the devoted presence of her mom, dad and three brothers.
 She gave everything she had to this life and fought to stay a part of it until her independent spirit decided it was time to go.
 She was an old soul and the best of this generation.